-R. Kelly Threatens To Expose His Rape Accuser’s Sex Life Details In Explosive Legal Letter
+R. Kelly Threatens To Expose Details Of His Rape Accuser’s Sex Life In Explosive Legal Letter

 R. Kelly has reportedly threatened his alleged victim, Faith Rodgers, with a legal letter in order to get her to drop the lawsuit against him.

-According to the Daily Mail, the singer said in a letter that he would reveal intimate details about her sex life by having “10 personal male witnesses testifying under oath about her sex life.”
-Rodgers first revealed that he had sent her said letter during a press conference back in January, and the Mail has gotten hold of the document that has now been officially filed in court.
+According to The Daily Mail, the singer said in a letter that he would reveal intimate details about her sex life by having “10 personal male witnesses testifying under oath about her sex life.”
+Rodgers first revealed that he had sent her said letter during a press conference back in January, and The Daily Mail has acquired a copy of the document, one that has now been officially filed in court.
 She is suing the singer for allegedly giving her herpes, and in the written threat, Kelly also demanded to see medical documentation that could prove that claim.

-The letter hadn’t been filed in court at the time of Rodgers’ press conference, during which she also said he had demanded that she turn over her texts and social media posts.
-“If Ms. Rodgers really cares about her own reputation she should cease her participation and association with the organizers of this negative campaign,” the document states, and while it is signed by the Chicago native himself, it is still unclear who may have assisted him in conjuring the note as it is has been widely reported through the years that he is illiterate.
+The letter hadn’t been filed in court at the time of Rodgers’ press conference, during which she also said that R. Kelly had demanded that she turn over her texts and social media posts.
+“If Ms. Rodgers really cares about her own reputation she should cease her participation and association with the organizers of this negative campaign,” the document states.
+While it is signed by the Chicago native himself, it is still unclear who may have assisted him in conjuring the note.
+It has been widely reported over the course of many years that R. Kelly is illiterate.

 Kelly states that Rodgers should “abandon this heartless effort to try to destroy my musical legacy for selfish, personal enrichment,” otherwise she will be subject to “public opinion during the discovery process.”